 Here are some of the biggest acne myths, finally cleared up:

 Oily skin is a problem, and cleansing more is the solution.

 Fact: Oil is actually an essential element of maintaining healthy skin.
 Harsh cleansers not only strip the skin of natural oils, but they also trigger the skin to produce more oil.
 Opt for a gentle cleanser with naturally exfoliating ingredients.

 I don't need to treat my whole face; a spot treatment is good enough.

 Fact: Spot treatments can and do work, but acne begins long before you see it.
 When one blemish clears, another is forming below the surface, so it’s better to treat your entire face with a preventative regimen.

-Cleansing and/or exfoliating more will keep bacteria out of my pores and prevent acne.
+Exfoliating more often will keep bacteria out of my pores and prevent acne.

-Fact: Over-washing can strip your skin of essential nutrients, and cause irritation and inflammation that actually makes the acne worse.
+Fact: Over-exfoliating can strip your skin of essential nutrients, and cause irritation and inflammation that actually makes the acne worse.

 Avoid exfoliants with abrasive materials like beads and scrubs.
-Rather, exfoliate once a month for three consecutive days with a gentle dermatologist-style peel.
+Rather, exfoliate once or twice a month with Vitamin C Exfoliating Treatment.

 Tanning helps my acne.